In the market for a new motor? Then you’ll want to find the cheapest possible way to pay for it.

 When you take out a personal loan, you borrow a lump sum which you repay over a set term, plus interest.
 A personal loan is NOT secured against the value of the car, which means you own the vehicle from day one.

 Chances of getting a personal loan

 Your chances of being accepted for a personal loan depend on your credit history.
 If you’ve always paid your debts on time, and never had CCJs against you, and you’ve never been declared bankrupt, then your chances of getting a loan are pretty good.
 But if you’ve missed payments previously, or had other money problems in the past, your application could be refused.
 You would certainly end up paying higher interest than the headline rate advertised.
-Our Smart Search service means that when you compare loan deals with us, there'll be no trace left on your credit file - so you've nothing to lose by having a quick look.
+Our Eligibility Checker service means that when you compare loan deals with us, there'll be no trace left on your credit file - so you've nothing to lose by having a quick look.